fenago/ernesto-spark-databricks/Lab_18.md

 ![](./Screenshots/scala.png)

-The aim of the following lab exercises is to start writing Spark SQL code in **vscode** editor to learn about Data Frames.
+The aim of the following lab exercises is to start writing Spark SQL code in editor to learn about Data Frames.
 We will cover following topics in this scenario.
 - Querying data using Spark SQL